 Precooking the beans:

-- The next day, transfer the drained and rinsed beans again to a large pot.
+- The next day, drain and rinse the beans.
+Transfer to a large pot.

-- Re-fill with water and bring to a boil.
+- Fill with water to cover the soaked beans and bring to a boil.

 - Turn down the heat and simmer for about 45 minutes.